We may earn income from links in this post. Please read this Disclosure for details.

-Bacalao a la Vizcaina is a delicious Spanish-style salt cod dish from the Basque region that’s popular in Mexico, Guatemala and throughout the rest of Latin America.
+Bacalao a la Vizcaina is a delicious Spanish salt cod dish from the Basque region of Spain that’s also very popular in Mexico, Guatemala and throughout Latin America.

-It’s a Basque-stye dish that has its roots in northern Spain and is a must-eat during Lent when Guatemalans purchase the thin slabs of pescado seco (dried cod) in the mercados around Antigua and other towns in Guatemala.
-It’s also known as pescado a la vizcaina but whatever you choose to call it, it’s a delicious way to enjoy fresh or dried fish.
+It’s a must-eat during Lent when Guatemalans purchase the thin slabs of pescado seco (dried cod) in the mercados around Antigua and other towns in Guatemala.

-It’s one of the top dishes my mother-in-law in Guatemala makes before her pilgrimage to the shrine of the Black Christ at the Basilica in the town of Esquipulas Guatemala each Easter.
+It’s one of the top dishes my Guatemalan mother-in-law makes before her pilgrimage to the shrine of the Black Christ at the Basilica in the town of Esquipulas Guatemala each Easter.

-Travel Tip: Check out our guide to the Best Festivals and Celebrations in Guatemala and sample this dish in Guatemala.
+Travel Tip: Check out our complete guide to the Best Festivals and Celebrations in Guatemala and sample this dish in Guatemala during Semana Santa.

-Buying and Soaking Salt Cod for Bacalao a la Vizcaina
+Buying and Soaking Salt Cod for Bacalao Guisado

 The key is choosing salt cod is to purchase a piece of fish that isn’t too thin.
 You don’t want to buy only the tail.
 Instead, look for a middle piece of the filet.

-This means you need to do your salt cod shopping early as the ideal sizes will disappear quickly and you may be left with filets of salt cod as large as yoga mats.
-While at the Italian grocer, pick up some green olives to add to your bacalao a la vizcaina.
+This means you need to do your salt cod shopping early.
+The ideal sizes disappear quickly and you may be left with filets of salt cod as large as yoga mats.

 How to Make Bacalao a la Vizcaina

-Then prepare the tomato sauce.
-It’s also possible to prepare the sauce for Bacalao a la Vizcaina in advance.
-If you’ve prepared it in advance, add it to a deep frying pan and bring to a low simmer.
+6. Cover and allow the tomato sauce to simmer.
+It’s also possible to prepare the tomato sauce in advance.
+If you’ve prepared it in advance, just pour it into a deep frying pan and bring to a low simmer.

 Serve Bacalao a la Vizcaina immediately so the batter doesn’t soak up too much of the sauce and get soggy.